evansalzman/apiclientgen/README.md

 Check this code out using --recurse-submodules in order to include the scripts directory `git clone --recurse-submodules {repo url}`
 Edit the url entry in .gitmodules to your own repo of scripts if you'd like to maintain them this way.
 It's convenient for multi-team contributions, allowing more access to the scripts that to the apiclientgen repo.
 For smaller implementations (one team?), this is probably not needed, simply save your script directly in the repo.

-Given a url to a swagger.json doc, this will build a full API client module in NodeJS, including a default set of project files (packages.json, tsconfig, tslint, eslint, .gitigore, etc)
+Given a url to a swagger.json doc, this will build a full API client module in NodeJS, including a default set of project files (packages.json, tsconfig, tslint, eslint, .gitignore, etc)

 The produced API's package.json will require minor customization: name, github url.